yalmip/yalmip.github.io/_posts/2020-10-02-nonlinearglobalsdp.md

 grid on
 ````

-As a starting approximation of the feasible set, in addition to the box constrants, we have the diagonal requirement \\(y^2 -1 \geq 0\\).
-Obviously, this is the region above the top black line, and below the bottom black line in the following figure
+As an initial approximation of the feasible set, in addition to the box constrants, we have the diagonal requirement \\(y^2 -1 \geq 0\\).
+This is the region above the top black line, and below the bottom black line in the following figure

 ![Approximation 1]({{ site.url }}/images/nonlinearsdpcut2.png){: .center-image }